ldtteam/MinecoloniesWiki/source/buildings/composter.md

 ## Composter's Hut GUI

-When accessing the Composter's Hut block by right-clicking on it, you will see a GUI with different options:
+When accessing the Composter's Hut block by right-clicking on it, you will see a GUI with different options.
+You start on the main tab:

 <br>
 <div class="row">